 A disc-stack centrifuge has a separation efficiency of 0.5-microns for metal particles and 2 microns for non-metal particles.

 In addition to particle removal, a used oil centrifuge also simultaneously separates all free water from the oil.
 This centrifuge can also break oil-water emulsions and recover more oil under certain conditions as an added benefit.

 Used oil often carries an emulsion phase that is difficult to separate by gravity settling without chemicals.
-Disc stack centrifuges can break oil emulsion to a certain extent based on the type of emulsion.
+Disc stack centrifuges can break oil emulsion to a certain extent based on the emulsion type.

 Chemically bonded emulsions need acid treatment or demulsifiers to separate the oil from the water.

-Industrial centrifuges with high centrifugal force can extract the microparticles that act as nucleoids and thus assist in emulsion breakdown.
+Industrial centrifuges with high centrifugal force can extract the microparticles that act as nucleoids, thus assisting in emulsion breakdown.